Kowsalyasp/parentkarafmodule/sql readme.md

     name = It refers to the column name. data-type = It refers to what type of column it is, and here we can use some specific data types.

 **supported datatypes:**

-    `BIGINT`: An instance of the long data type `INTEGER`: An instance of the integer datatype.
+  `BIGINT`: An instance of the long data type

+  `INTEGER`: An instance of the integer datatype.

   `SMALLINT`: An instance of the short datatype.

   `KCHAR`: An instance of the i18n datatype.

   `SCHAR`: An instance of the small character datatype.

   `BLOB`: An instance of the byte data type.

   `CHAR`: An instance of the character datatype.

-    `TEXT`: The variable-length character SQL text data type is called VARCHAR `STEXT`: Sybase can store UTF-8 strings in CHAR/VARCHAR columns.
+  `TEXT`: The variable-length character SQL text data type is called VARCHAR.

+  `STEXT`: Sybase can store UTF-8 strings in CHAR/VARCHAR columns.

   `BOOLEAN`: A boolean is an expression that evaluates to either true or false.

     nullable = Whether we want to allow null values for the specific column, we set nullable = true; otherwise, nullable = false. max-length = It refers to the maximum length that a column should be provided.